danielsobrado/personal-blog/content/post/data-preparation-categoricals.md

 ---
 description: "Raw data is often in need of a good clean up, needs to pre-processed, cleaned, re-formatted,  combined, enriched, corrected and consolidated.
 Feeding our models with good quality data is a essential to ensure that we get good results.
-Numeric data due to his nature has unique pre-processing techniques, like One Hot Encoding."
+Numeric data due to his nature has unique pre-processing techniques, like One Hot Encoding and the Hashing trick."
 author: "Daniel Sobrado"
 date: 2014-12-25
 linktitle: Categorrical Data Preparation